-It's a sign of just how good the Samsung Galaxy S9+ is that it's still this high in the rankings, given it's Samsung's 2018 flagship, and the Samsung Galaxy S10 series is already available.
-It's got a crisp display screen, great camera and superb battery life, and it shows just how good Samsung phones can be.
+It's a sign of just how good the Samsung Galaxy S9+ is that it's still this high in the rankings, given it's Samsung's 2018 flagship and the Samsung Galaxy S10 series is already available.
+It has a crisp display screen, great camera, superb battery life and shows just how good Samsung phones can be.

 Why you should compare the best Android phones in Australia